wintercg/proposal-common-minimum-api/asynclocalstorage.md

 Node.js `asyncLocalStorage.enterWith(...)` API modifies the `value`
 associated with `storage key` *in-place*, without creating and entering a new frame.
-Such a change is not scoped to just the current sync execution and can carry a number of side-effects.
+Such a change is not scoped to just the current sync execution and can carry several side effects.

 The `AsyncLocalStorage` subset defined in this document treats the async context frame as *immutable* once created and therefore does